donmccurdy/glTF-Transform/docs/EXTENSIONS.md

 const doc = await io.readGLB('unlit.glb');
 ```

-Reading files requires registering the necessary Extensions, but writing files does not — the
+Reading or writing files requires registering the necessary Extensions with the I/O class.
+Some
-Extension objects are already attached to the Document itself.
-Some extensions may require
+extensions may require installing dependencies:
-installing dependencies:

 ```typescript
 import { NodeIO } from '@gltf-transform/core';